Marshall Henderson

 Marshall James Henderson (born September 19, 1990) is a former professional American basketball player.
 He last played for Pavia Basket in the Italian Serie C-Gold league.
-He played college basketball for the Ole Miss Rebels and was a former graduate manager for the team.
-Henderson is now an Assistant Coach at Independence Community College in Independence, Kansas.
+He played college basketball for the Ole Miss Rebels.
+Henderson is now an assistant coach at Independence Community College in Independence, Kansas.

 High school career

 Henderson was a standout basketball player for L. D. Bell High School in Hurst, Texas.
 He played for his father, Willie Henderson, and scored 2,289 points in his career.
 As a senior, Henderson was All-County and District MVP as he averaged 25.8 points, 5.1 assists, 5.0 rebounds, and 3.8 steals.

 Henderson was rated as the number 57 shooting guard and given a scout grade of 87 in the class of 2009 by espn.com.
 He committed to play college basketball for Utah, turning down scholarship offers from Bradley, Gonzaga, Notre Dame, and Stanford.